Super Bowl XLII: Fourth quarter

-New England began its final possession on its own 26 with 29 seconds remaining and three timeouts, but the Giants defense did not allow a single yard.
-Following an errant pass attempt by Brady, Giants' rookie defensive tackle Jay Alford sacked Brady for a 10-yard loss.
-The following play, a deep pass to Moss, was knocked away by cornerback Corey Webster, and Brady's 4th-and-20 Hail Mary pass in Moss's direction was batted down by safety Gibril Wilson, sealing the upset victory for New York.
+The Patriots attempted one last desperate drive to either tie or win the game from their own 26-yard line with 29 seconds remaining and all three of their timeouts, but the Giants' defense did not allow a single yard.
+Following an errant pass attempt by Brady, defensive tackle Jay Alford sacked Brady for a 10-yard loss.
+The following play, a deep pass to Moss, was knocked away by cornerback Corey Webster, and Brady's 4th-and-20 Hail Mary pass in Moss' direction was batted down by safety Gibril Wilson, sealing the upset victory for the Giants.
 After the incompletion, it appeared that the officials would run out the clock, as it briefly read zero, before one second was re-added.
 Coaches, players, reporters, and fans crowded the field as if the game had ended.
-Belichick hugged Giants' head coach Tom Coughlin at midfield, then left for the locker room.
+Belichick hugged Giants head coach Tom Coughlin at midfield, then left for the locker room.
 This early departure was later criticized by some sportswriters, but other reporters defended Belichick by noting that he did not snub Coughlin (which would have been surprising anyway because the two coaches were friends from their days working together for Bill Parcells in the 1980s) and that the outcome of the game had been decided.
-The delay lasted 2 minutes 27 seconds before Manning kneeled out the final second and the Giants were officially crowned champions.
+The delay lasted 2 minutes and 27 seconds before Manning kneeled out the final second and the Giants were officially crowned champions.